Blowing Minds and Stretching Time

 Nothing Succeeds Like Excess

-In the mid-1980s, the Countach got company from the Ferrari Testarossa, nearly its equal in styling excess, with “cheese grater” air intake strakes dominating its super-wide form.
+In the mid-1980s, the Countach got company from the Ferrari Testarossa.
+Nearly its equal in styling excess, the Testarossa comes with “cheese grater” air intake strakes dominating its super-wide form.
 Lamborghini responded by adding a huge optional rear wing that looked like the vertical stabilizer from a Boeing 727.

 With wings, flares, and protruding scoops, the Countach seemed to embody all the late-1960s American muscle car affectations, jacked up on Espresso.
 Yet, even the battering-ram federal bumpers could not dampen enthusiasm for the Countach design.

 Fortunately, there was extreme performance to back up the look.
-The 1985 Countach gained a larger-displacement V12, now 5.2 liters and fortified by four valve-per-cylinder heads to yield over 400 horsepower.
+The 1985 Countach gained a larger-displacement V12, now 5.2 liters.
+This is fortified by four valve-per-cylinder heads to yield over 400 horsepower.
 The model was now called LP5000S Quattrovalvole.

 By 1988, all those bedroom wall posters and appearances in “Miami Vice” and the hit film “Rain Man” had made Lamborghini a household name in a way that even the Miura had not done.
 By then, Lamborghini was under Chrysler’s odd but brief control, and a Countach successor was in the works.